tinted-theming/tinted-terminal/README.md

 ]
 ```

 The next time you run `tinty apply`, Ghostty will prompt you for "App Management" permissions.
-Allow this to ensure the hook works in making the theme reflect in Ghostty right away.
+Allow this to allow the hook to work going forward.

-### Customize Ghostty's app icon (macOS only)
+####  Customize Ghostty's app icon

 By default, the theme files assigns `Bright White` and `Bright Blue` for the icon's ghost tint and screen tint,
 respectively.
 If you'd like to use different colors, this repository provides scripts to generate a theme file with the
 icon & screen tints you prefer.
 They are located in `./themes/ghostty-scripts` and can be used as follows:

-#### Manual
+##### Manual

 ```sh
 # Example: